-The Group calculates capital requirements in accordance with the Polish Financial Supervision Authority Resolution No. 76/2010 of 10 March 2010 on the scope and detailed procedures for determining capital requirements for particular types of risk (Official Journal of the PFSA No. 2, item 11 of 9 April 2010 with subsequent amendments) in respect of credit risk - the standardised approach, in respect of the Bank's operational risk - the advanced measurement approach (AMA), in respect of market risk - the basic approach.
+PKO Bank Polski SA calculates capital requirements in accordance with the Polish Financial Supervision Authority Resolution No. 76/2010 of 10 March 2010 on the scope and detailed procedures for determining capital requirements for particular types of risk (Official Journal of PFSA No. 2, item 11 of 9 April 2010 with subsequent amendments) in respect of credit risk - the standardised approach, in respect of the operational risk - the advanced measurement approach (AMA), in respect of market risk - the basic approach.